Ayesha Curry explains why she 'hated' when Stephen Curry became a NBA star

 Ayesha Curry explains weird encounter with NBA fan

-While the spotlight of Steph in the NBA continued, Ayesha shared that a regular family moment turned into a hostile situation
+While the spotlight on Steph in the NBA continued, Ayesha shared that a regular family moment turned into a hostile situation.

 Ayesha shares four children with Steph: Riley (born 2012) and Ryan (born 2015), and sons Canon (born 2018) and Caius (born 2024).

-Ayesha added that even her looks have been under surveillance and that the receives notes on them “all the time.”
+Ayesha added that even her looks have been under surveillance and that she receives notes on them “all the time.”

 Despite the backlash from some fans, Ayesha said that Steph has been amazing in encouraging her every step of the way.

-Curry got drafted to the Golden State Warriors in 2009 and was the 7th overall pick in the 2008 draft.
-He has since won four NBA championships, 2 NBA MVP Awards, and 1 NBA Finals MVP Award.
+Curry began his career with the Golden State Warriors in 2009 and was the seventh overall pick in the 2008 draft.
+He has since won four NBA championships, two NBA MVP Awards, and one NBA Finals MVP Award.
 He also is the first player in NBA history to make 4,000 career 3-pointers.